techsaavy8784/silo-contracts-v2/README.md

 # Remove the submodule entry from .git/config
 git submodule deinit -f gitmodules/silo-foundry-utils

-# Remove the submodule directory from the superproject's .git/modules directory
+# Remove the submodule directory from the super project's .git/modules directory
 rm -rf .git/modules/gitmodules/silo-foundry-utils

 # Remove the entry in .gitmodules and remove the submodule directory located at path/to/submodule